Brewers rally late, knock off Cardinals 6-4 in 10 innings

 Garcia hit a solo shot in the ninth with one out off closer Alex Reyes (5-6), tying the game at 3-all.

 Bradley bolted home after Reyes (5-6) uncorked a wild pitch with two out.
-Christian Yelich followed with a run-scoring infield single that pushed the lead to 5-3.
+Christian Yelich followed with a run-scoring bunt single to third that pushed the lead to 5-3.

+“It might be one of our best wins of the season, just because everybody contributed,” Yelich said.
+“The bullpen, they all threw up zeroes.
+We were able to chip away as an offense.
+A great team win.”

 St. Louis committed two errors in the 10th — all three Milwaukee runs were unearned.

+“We didn’t help ourselves, it’s as simple as that,” Cardinals manager Mike Shildt said.

 Josh Hader (4-2) picked up the win.
-Devin Williams recorded his third save.
+Devin Williams recorded his third save in six chances.
+The Brewers had seven relievers pitch without allowing an earned run.

-Yadier Molina got the Cardinals to within 6-4 with a run-scoring single in the 10th.
+Yadier Molina got the Cardinals to within 6-4 with a run-scoring single in the 10th before Williams shut the door.

+The Milwaukee bullpen did not allow an earned run after starter Freddy Peralta surrendered three runs over the first two innings before leaving with right shoulder discomfort.

+“This goes to the top of the list,” Milwaukee manager Craig Counsell said of the victory.
+“It was pretty special.”

 Jack Flaherty was making his second start for St. Louis following a 10-week stint on the injured list with a left oblique strain.
 He gave up two runs on four hits and struck out eight in a 92-pinch stint.
 Flaherty tossed six shutout innings in a 6-0 win over Kansas City on Friday.

-Milwaukee starter Freddy Peralta was removed after two innings with right shoulder discomfort.
-He allowed three runs on five hits.
+Peralta allowed three runs on five hits.

+“I don’t feel bad (enough) to miss my next start,” Peralta said.
+“Everything is fine.
+A little inflammation.
+Nothing crazy.”

 Milwaukee climbed within 3-2 on solo homers by Adames and Garcia in the fourth and fifth innings after St. Louis raced to a 3-0 lead.